More U.S. Judicial Resources

 - Federal Judicial Center – The FJC is the education and research agency for the U.S. courts, studying and reporting on public policy issues surrounding the judiciary.
 Many of these reports are available here in full text.

-- U.S. Sentencing Commission – Full text of versions of the U.S. Sentencing Guidelines Manual back to 1994 (amendments back to 1998).
+- U.S. Sentencing Commission – Full text of versions of the U.S. Sentencing Guidelines Manual back to 1987.
 Also links to other Commission reports and publications, as well as a special page on Booker/Fanfan issues.

 U.S. Supreme Court Resources